Nellikkampoyil Night Riders: Release

+Theatrical

-Nellikkampoyil Night Riders was initially scheduled to release theatrically on 10 October 2025, but got postponed to October 24 due to the theatrical runs of Kantara: Chapter 1.
+Nellikkampoyil Night Riders was initially scheduled to release theatrically on 10 October 2025, but got postponed to 24 October due to the theatrical runs of Kantara: Chapter 1.

+Home Media

+The post theatrical digital streaming rights of the film is acquired by ZEE5 and started streaming from 6 February 2026.

 Reception

 Box office

 On its first day, Nellikkampoyil Night Riders earned approximately ₹60 lakhs net in India.
 On the second day, it earned ₹67 lakhs, bringing the total to ₹1.27 crores.